 I realized I was going to need more than her numerous trips outside to keep the squirrels at bay.

-With the coronavirus quarantine, I haven’t been able to get out and buy various gardening supplies on demand.
-I could think of all kinds of ways to shut down squirrel damage in my gardens and pots!
+Starting with blood meal, I decided to think of all kinds of ways to shut down squirrel damage in my gardens and pots!

-Fortunately, I still had some Miracle Grow Blood Meal to apply to the ground surrounding the plants and inside the flower pots.
-I first sprinkled a bit of blood meal to deter squirrels and other garden pests.
+I always try to keep some Miracle Grow Blood Meal on hand to apply to the ground surrounding the plants and inside the flower pots.
+After finding the squirrel chew marks and ravaged plants, I sprinkled a bit of blood meal to deter squirrels and other garden pests.

 I started some of my small to medium sized garden containers first, so I needed to act quickly to protect the plants from squirrels.
-I wished with all my heart that I could go to the Dollar Tree to buy some wire baskets and wire wastebaskets to serve as cloches over my young plants.
+If possible, I urge you to go to the Dollar Tree to buy some wire baskets and wire wastebaskets to serve as cloches over young plants.

 I ordered Gutter Guard on Amazon for only $4 in a pinch.
 Boy, was it worth every penny!
 I was able to get a 6-inch by 20-foot roll of plastic gutter guard to protect many of my plants.